Skip to content

 The Challenges of Outpatient Rehab

 Outpatient rehab is a flexible and affordable choice for you while maintaining a social and professional life.
 But with years of experience, I warn you that rehab has some problems you need to know about and be ready for.
+One common issue is the lack of shortterm disability coverage for rehab, which can make it difficult to take the time off work that you need to fully focus on recovery.
+Additionally, finding a program that fits your schedule and provides the level of care you require can be challenging.
+It’s important to carefully research and consider all of your options before committing to an outpatient rehab program.

 Here are a few of the most important issues: